Key ideas behind perturbing any completely integrable Hamiltonian system obtaining volume entropy non-expansiveness: Introduction

 The first author was partially supported by NSF grant DMS-1205597.
 The second author was partially supported by Dmitri Burago's Department research fund 42844-1001.
-The third author was partially supported by RFBR grant 17-01-00128.}
+The third author was partially supported by RFBR grant 20-01-00070.}

-This paper is just an announcement of a result followed by explanations of some ideas behind it and brief discussions.
-The detailed proofs will appear elsewhere.

-We presume that a potential reader interested in this paper is familiar with such notions as the symplectic manifolds and Lagrangian subspaces, Hamiltonian vector fields and flows, Poisson and Lie brackets, first integrals, Lyapunov exponents, metric and topological entropy, integrable systems, and has a basic idea of the main concept of the KAM Theory.
-We will refresh some of these notion, to set up notations, and briefly discuss a few more technical aspects of the KAM Theory.
-Open questions are also at the end of the paper.
+A rather technical paper \cite{BCI} addresses a long-standing problem in Hamiltonian dynamics.
+We want to stay away from technicalities and explain what is behind our argument.
+It is not the story of constructing a single symplectomorphism (which is $C^{\infty}$ close to identity) with positive volume entropy.
+It is rather about embedding it into the Poincar\'{e} map of some Hamiltonian flow, and the construction of this embedding relies on a generalization of techniques in \cite{BI}.

-We work on a symplectic manifold $(\Omega^{2n},\omega_0)$ with $n\geq 2$.
-A Hamiltonian system with $2n$ degrees of freedom is called \textit{completely integrable} if it admits $n$ algebraically independent first integrals which pair-wisely Poisson commute.
-According to the Liouville-Arnold Theorem (a precise statement can be found in \cite{KH}), except for a zero measure set, the phase space of a completely integrable system with compact common level sets of the integrals is foliated by invariant tori and the motion on each of these tori is conjugate to some linear flow on a standard torus.
-These invariant tori are in fact common level sets of the angle variables in the so called action-angle coordinates which are constructed in the course of the proof of the Liouville-Arnold Theorem.
+We start with the most ``deterministic" Hamiltonian systems (sometimes called ``stable" in other literature, for example, \cite{M2}).
+A Hamiltonian flow on a symplectic manifold $(\Omega^{2n},\omega_0)$ is said to be \textit{completely integrable} if it enjoys $n$ algebraically independent first integrals which pairwisely Poisson commute.
+Here ``algebraically independent" means that the gradient vectors are linear independent almost everywhere, while ``Poisson commute" stands for the commutativity of the induced Hamiltonian flows.
+These $n$ pairwisely commuting Hamiltonian flows define an $\mathbb{R}^n$-action on the phase space.
+This action is proper due to algebraic independence, and its compact orbits are in fact tori (called the \textit{Liouville Tori}), according to the Liouville-Arnold Theorem (a precise statement can be found in \cite[Theorem 5.5.21]{KH}).
+The motion on each Liouville tori is conjugate to a linear flow on a standard torus.
+These invariant tori are in fact the common level sets of the angle variables in the action-angle coordinates.